The Cynophobia Clinic is run by a team of well-behaved humans and highly-qualified dogs.

 A gifted scent-detection dog, Taylor is used to working long hours doing physically-demanding conservation work protecting threatened species.
 To do this, she requires an endless supply of energy and an obsessive love of tennis balls - her ultimate reward.

-These attributes mean she is the perfect dog for clients who need experience being around high-energy or 'jumpy' dogs.
+These attributes mean she is the perfect dog for clients who need to build confidence around high-energy or 'jumpy' dogs.

-Raffa is the youngest (and largest) dog on the team.
-His breed, Belgian Malinois, is very popular with police forces around the world due to their incredible athleticism and intelligence.
+Raffa is the big boy of the team.
+His breed, Belgian Malinois, is very popular with police forces around the world due to its incredible agility and strength.

-Despite his goofy and oh-so-friendly personality, his scary appearance and guard-dog training make him the ideal dog to work with clients (when they're ready) who are fearful of bigger dogs or are afraid of being bitten.
+Despite his affectionate personality, his scary appearance and guard-dog training make him the ideal dog to to help clients learn to become confident around dogs who are physically more intimidating.